-Patricia Guerrero was born in Granada, in the Albaycín neighbourhood, in 1990.
-This dancer has deep flamenco roots, yet she has always loved exploring other styles of music and dance.
-Nonetheless, flamenco is her language, a language that she adapts to her own vision, a language that is always evolving with her.
+Patricia Guerrero was born in Granada, in the Albaicin district, in 1990.
+This dancer has deep flamenco roots, but she has always enjoyed exploring other styles of music and dance.
+Nevertheless, flamenco is her language, a language that she adapts to her own vision, a language that always evolves with her.

-Patricia Guerrero (Albayzín, Granada, 1990) got her first taste of flamenco dancing at home: at the age of three, she started classes at her mother’s academy and since then, her learning has been enriched by influences from a whole range of maestros, assimilating classical dance and classical Spanish dance as well as flamenco itself.
-Her precociousness was there for all to see from an early age.
-Her first public performance was at the Peña La Platería, when she was just 8 years old, and shortly afterwards, she performed alongside Juana Amaya at the Albayzín Flamenco Festival.
-At 15 she joined the Centre for Flamenco Studies directed by Mario Maya, whose company she was touring with as a cast member for Diálogo del Amargo (Dialogue of the Bitter).
+Patricia Guerrero had her first taste of flamenco dance at home: at the age of three she started classes at her mother’s academy and since then her apprenticeship has been taking place. is enriched with influences from a whole range of maestros, assimilating classical dance and classical Spanish dance as well as flamenco itself.
+Its precocity was within the reach of all from an early age.
+Her first public performance was at the Peña La Platería, when she was only 8 years old, and soon after she performed alongside Juana Amaya at the Albayzín Flamenco Festival.
+At age 15, she joined the Center for Flamenco Studies directed by Mario Maya, where she toured as a cast member for Diálogo del Amargo (Dialogue of the Bitter).

 Soon, Patricia Guerrero was starting to make a name for herself among fans and flamenco critics.
 In 2005 she won the Flamenco Art Contest of the City of Ubrique and in 2007, at just 17, she won the prestigious Desplante award at the International Festival of Cante de las Minas (La Unión).
 This award was a springboard to international success, paving the way for her to perform at some of the world’s most important dance events, such as the Festival de Jerez, the Düsseldorf Festival, the Festival of Music and Dance of Granada, the Youth Biennial of Seville, etc. In 2009, she was invited to join the Mario Maya tribute tour, travelling round the most important theatres and festivals in Spain.